PPC Advertising for Small Businesses: A Comprehensive Guide to Boosting Visibility and Sales

 a.
 Setting Up Conversion Tracking

-- Click-Through Rate (CTR): Indicates how well your ad draws clicks.
+• Click-Through Rate (CTR): Measures how effectively your ad attracts clicks.

 b.
 Analyzing Data for Optimization